developer-zebra/developer-zebra-site/src/stagenow/4-0/stagingprofiles/index.md

 _Click image to enlarge; ESC to cancel_.
 <br>

 * [Config](../stagingprofiles/#configure) (StageNow and RD) - The setting information entered in the StageNow Config section is stored within StageNow barcodes, NFC tags, and/or an audio file.
 The setting information entered in the RD Config section is stored within RD barcodes.
-Note that the RD Config section only appears if you turned on Legacy Mode in the [Settings](../gettingstarted?Settings) screen.
+Note that the RD Config section only appears if Legacy Mode is turned on in the [Settings](../gettingstarted?Settings) screen.
 The amount of settings created in this section affect the number of barcodes and/or NFC tags that the system generates later.

 * [Deployment](../stagingprofiles/#deployment) - This information includes settings that do not reside in StageNow barcodes, NFC tags, or audio file, and is represented as a file on the StageNow deployment server and so requires network connection.
 Reading the barcode or NFC tag, or playing an audio file created in the Config section connects the client device to the server and points to this file for deployment.
 Note that this section does NOT appear in the Connect Network, Manage Device Security, and Wipe a Device Wizards.